-Danielle (not her real name) was 15 and had been excluded from school after truanting, disrespecting her teachers, fighting her classmates, and being found carrying a knife.
+Danielle (not her real name) was 15 and had been excluded from school after truanting, distrespecting her teachers, fighting her classmates and being found carrying a knife.
 At home she was also often in trouble, shouting at and lying to her mum, and she has run away several times.
-Her mum said "Danielle was hanging around with the wrong crowd, and I was terrified that she'd get caught up in drugs or get hurt."
+Her mum said "Danielle was hanging around with the wrong crowd and I was terrified that she'd get caught up in drugs or get hurt"

-One of our youth workers, Kath, bumped into Danielle on the estate a few times, and had got chatting to her about music.
-She persuaded Danielle to come down to the centre and have a go at street dance.
-She started to come along regularly, getting involved in choreographing routines for the younger girls, and performing in front of her peers.
-You could really see the change in her, as she seemed more confident in herself and less aggressive with her peers and the youth workers.
-One time her mum came down to watch her, and you could tell it meant a lot to her, and see how proud her mum was of her.

-With Kath's support, Danielle has signed up to a dance course at college.
+Our youth worker Kath bumped in to her on the estate a few times and got chatting to her about music.
+She persuaded her to come to the centre and have a go at street dance.
+She began regularly attending and getting involved in choreography and performing.
+You could see the change in her as she seemed more confident and less aggressive with her peers and the youth workers.
+With Kath's support Danielle has signed up to a dance course at college.
 She said "Kath helped me to figure out what I wanted to do.
-College is much better than school, the tutor listens to me and I want to do the work."
+College is much better than school, the tutor • Word court 187 of 500

-6. What You have Learned
+5. What You have Learnt